Matsdj/matsdj-shattered-pixel-dungeon/README.md

 	Pharmacophobia just removes healing potions which I think is boring Barren land is boring as it just removes plant stuff Forbidden Runes sucks because upgrade scrolls are my favourite thing as progression.

+##Triggers and Effects
+Rework lvl 5+ rings to have triggers which trigger all equiped lvl 10 artifact effects Triggers
+Ring of Accuracy: Triggers when you hit something with ranged or melee
+		Arcana: Triggers when an enchantment is activated
+		Elementals: Triggers when you take magic/effect damage
+		Energy: Triggers when you use a wand or artifact
+		Evasion: Triggers when you dodge an attack
+		Force: Triggers when you melee attack trigger again twice if the attack took longer then a turn
+		Furor: Triggers every two melee attacks
+		Haste: Triggers when you move 10 tiles
+		Might: Triggers when losing health
+		Sharpshooting: Triggers on ranged attack
+		Tenacity: Triggers on being hit with a physical damage Wealth(S): Triggers thrice on Gold pickup
+Effects (If no enemy target is given and the effect does require one it will pick a random enemy within a radius of 3)
+	Alchemist's Toolkit: 10% chance to gain a basic Potion, Seed, Scroll or 5 energy (this excludes Upgrade and strength) Chalice of blood: Deal (HeroLvl/2) damage to Enemy and Heal self for 10% of the damage dealt Cloack of shadows: Blinds enemies within a 2 tile radius for 2 turns and makes them vulnerable for 2 turn Dried Rose: gain (MaxHealth*.02) as shield
+	Ethereal Chains: Cripple enemies + 20% chance to gain a charge on Ethereal Chains Horn of plenty: Have a 20% chance to gain a charge and apply bleed to enemies (no charge is gained without enemy) Master Thieves Armband: Open Locked chests and doors within a radius of 2 and increase drop chance of enemy by 50% (stacking)
+	Footwear of Nature: 20% chance to apply plant effect. (positive plant effect on allies and negative plant effects on enemies)
+	Talisman of Foresight: Reveal Traps in a radius of 1 around you and the enemy and have a 50% chance to identify an Item in your inventory
+	Timekeepers Hourglass: Gain a charge on a random wand or artifact that doesn't have all charges (charge = 10% on some artifacts)
+	Unstable Spellbook: 5% chance to obtain a random scroll or 20% to gain 1 charge

 ##The big future change
 Town above ground to return to and heal up